Shane Parkins

 When it comes to loading speed, WordPress site owners have access to a range of tools to optimise performance.
 Unfortunately, these tools are often underutilised, leading to slow-loading websites that negatively impact user experience, search engine rankings, and revenue.

-At Climb & Conquer, we take a unique approach to improving WordPress speed.
+We take a unique approach to improving WordPress speed.
 Rather than relying on generic fixes, we tailor our strategies to the specific needs of each site.
 While every site has its own nuances and challenges, our methodology provides a strong foundation for success.

 We work with a downstream and upstream mindset.
 This means starting with upstream factors that affect the entire site to create a solid performance base.
 From there, we move downstream, conducting detailed page-by-page assessments to implement precise improvements.